seqscope/cartloader/docs/vignettes/subregion_tutorials/merscope.md

 **Data Access**

-The example data is hosted on Zenedo ().
+The example data is hosted on Zenodo.

 Follow the commands below to download the example data.